 On the other end, if there are a ton of buyers in your market, the bargain they hold is significantly less.
 Since the companies depend on buyers to generate leads and thus revenue, they must stick to their customers’ demands.
 If they don’t, these customers will shift their business to one of the other competitors who are willing to sell their products at a lower price.

 But the number of powerful customers in some markets is usually less.
-Therefore in some cases, buyers rely on the company’s to purchase necessary products or services and they have to accept the prices company’s set.
+Therefore in some cases, buyers rely on the company to purchase necessary products or services and they have to accept the prices the company set.
 In this scenario, customers won’t be able to buy the goods/service anywhere else.
 Companies can easily sell to other customers who are willing to pay a generous penny.